We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 An official lab report is provided with results, and the test takes about 24 to 72 hours to get back.

 Those with severe symptoms of COVID-19 won’t be able to purchase a test, as it’s intended for those with mild symptoms.
-There are also certain medical conditions, such as immune conditions, type 2 diabetes, or moderate to severe asthma, that may disqualify you from being able to use these services.
+There are also certain health conditions — such as weakened immune system conditions, type 2 diabetes, or moderate to severe asthma — that may deter you from using this service, as it’s recommended to talk with a doctor before ordering this test.

-LetsGetChecked’s male hormone tests are for those who experience any of the following symptoms: low sex drive, erectile dysfunction, infertility, low energy, depression, enlarged breast tissue, among others.
+LetsGetChecked’s male hormone tests are for people who experience any of the following symptoms:

 This testing group contains several separate blood test kits: